derek-will/SocketCANSharp/README.md

 ### Example Code

-* CanBusSniffer : Simple CAN bus analyzer
+* CanBusSniffer : Simple CAN bus analyzer.
-* IsoTpCommSimulator : ISO-TP communication simulation
+* IsoTpCommSimulator : ISO-TP communication simulation.
-* ObjectOrientedDiagAppSimulator : Diagnostic Application Simulator using IsoTpCanSocket objects
+* ObjectOrientedDiagAppSimulator : Diagnostic Application Simulator using IsoTpCanSocket objects.
-* J1939EngineSpeedTransmit : Simple application that sends the J1939 Engine Speed signal a couple of different ways using SocketCAN#
+* J1939EngineSpeedTransmit : Simple application that sends the J1939 Engine Speed signal a couple of different ways using SocketCAN#.
-* CanNetlinkReader : Simple application that reads out CAN interface information using Netlink through various options offered by the SocketCAN# library
+* CanNetlinkReader : Simple application that reads out CAN interface information using Netlink through various options offered by the SocketCAN# library.
 * J1939Sniffer : Basic J1939 bus sniffer utility to illustrate how to use SocketCAN# to monitor a J1939 network.
 * CanGatewayConfigTool : Sample application which adds a CAN GW rule, tests it, and then clears all CAN GW rules.
+* CanNetlinkConfigTool : Example application which modifies and displays CAN interface information using Netlink through various options offered by SocketCAN#.

 ### Additional Information: